Lachlan-Mayne/english-notes/Peter/Business.md

 **Identifying Target Markets:**
 - A target market is a group of consumers for whom a particular product has been developed
 - The business hopes that these people will buy the product when it is made available in the marketplace
+- Target markets are used so marketing strategies can be directed, allowing businesses to better satisfy customers wants and needs